 After Mr. Ben Ami spoke with The Times, the website was abruptly amended Thursday night to read: “J Street has said it doesn’t receive money from George Soros, but now news reports indicate that he has in fact contributed.”

-J-Street is a fraud, it says it is pro-Israel while taking anti-Israel positions, it said it gets no money from George Soros, until I happened to download their form 990.
+J-Street is a fraud, it says it is pro-Israel while taking anti-Israel positions, it said it gets no money from George Soros until I happened to download their form 990.
 But like many groups associated with both George Soros and President, for J-Street truth only complicates their story.
-With the major funding from Soros, J-Street is achieve its true purpose, to give Barack Obama political cover for his anti-Israel agenda.
+With the major funding from Soros, J-Street is achieving its true purpose, to give Barack Obama political cover for his anti-Israel agenda.

 Jeremy Ben-Ami, President of the pseudo-Israel advocacy group J-Street has decided to respond to the allegations that, despite years of denial, Ben-Ami lied about George Soros being a major donor to the group.
 His response, published on the J-Street site, could best be described as “Guilty with an explanation.”
 According to the explanation Ben-Ami wants to put the “whole lie in perspective.